GizarIR/AliceSkillDjango/README.md

 3. Move to VPS files credentials by SFTP
 4. ```docker-compose build```
 4. ```docker-compose up```
+5. On Alice dialogs param of BackEnd -> Webhook -> http from ngrok

 For update on VPS:
 1. On VPS into AliceSkillFolder folder: ```git pull```
 4. ```docker-compose build```
 4. ```docker-compose up```
+5. ```docker-compose down```
+5. On Alice dialogs param of BackEnd -> Webhook -> https://yoursite.here/api/v1/alice/